sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 defaults), but in another context, it might be harmlessly ignored (if a file contains some cache).

+So:

-So, throw when you are certain that the code, under _any possible context_, cannot move forward.
+> throw when you are certain that the code, under _any possible context_, cannot move forward

 Obviously, opening a file should never throw, unless you make some "intorelable file open" and use that procedure, instead of the regular "file open" procedure in your application.

 As we can see, this means that when you throw is essentially application-specific.